crytic/building-secure-contracts/not-so-smart-contracts/cosmos/incorrect_getsigners/README.md

 }
 ```

-The bug here - mismatch between the message signer address and the stored address - allows users to impersonate other users by sending an arbitrary `author` field.
+In this example, the bug involves a mismatch between the message signer address and the stored address, allowing users to impersonate others by providing an arbitrary `author` field.

-## Mitigations
+## Mitigation Strategies

-- Keep signers-related logic simple
+- Keep the logic related to signers simple.
-- Implement basic sanity tests for all functionalities
+- Implement basic sanity tests for all functionalities.